Skip to main content

 1. Click Preview on the top right corner to open the app in preview mode.
 Preview mode allows you to rapidly test your end-user experience while you are developing your app, without making changes to the production app that your users rely upon

-2. Once you are happy with your app in preview, click the Deploy button, and click on View Application to use your deployed application
+2. Once you are happy with your app in preview, click the Deploy button.
+You can add a commit message, then commit and deploy your app!

-4. You can also collaborate with your coworkers on your application by giving them Build permission once they sign up to Superblocks with your company email.
+5. You can also collaborate with your coworkers on your application by granting them access

 Share the application with other users